Are you an adviser? Go to Unbiased Pro

 3. Accessing your pension limits how much you can pay in

-Although you can access your pension at any time from the age of 55, doing so reduces the amount you can pay into it.
+Although you can access your pension at any time from the age of 55, doing so may reduce the amount you can pay into it.

-Once you access your pension, your annual allowance reduces to just £10,000 (from £60,000) under money purchase annual allowance (MPAA) rules.
+Once you take taxable income from your pension, your annual allowance reduces to just £10,000 (from £60,000) under money purchase annual allowance (MPAA) rules.

 You also might be worried about exceeding the lifetime allowance (LTA), which previously capped the amount you could save into your pension without facing tax penalties - and was scrapped in April 2024.